It's a me! Mario-o...oh...oh, mama-mia.

 Fawful: It is I who added the nuts to that statue. note

 - In Partners in Time, the Bros., Toadbert, Baby Bowser, and several Yoshis leave Yoob by what is implied to be falling out of its buttocks.
-Might be lessened considering the egg-laying Yoshis do over the series and how it could be compared to that, but that's still pretty bold Toilet Humour by Mario standards.
+Might be lessened considering what the egg-laying Yoshis do over the series and how it could be compared to that, but that's still pretty bold Toilet Humour by Mario standards.